 Jewels of Opar

 Synonyms of Talinum paniculatum (19) (Updated on 12-18-21): Calandrinia andrewskii H.Vilm., Claytonia patens Kuntze, Claytonia reflexa (Cav.)
 Kuntze, Claytonia sarmentosa (Engelm.)
 Kuntze, Portulaca paniculata Jacq., Portulaca patens L., Portulaca reflexa Haw., Helianthemoides patens Medik., Talinum chrysanthum Rose & Standl., Talinum dichotomum Ruiz & Pav., Talinum paniculatum var. sarmentosum (Engelm.)
 Poelln., Talinum paniculatum f. variegatum F.T.Hubb. & Rehder, Talinum patens Juss., Talinum patens var. sarmentosum (Engelm.)
 A.Gray, Talinum purpureum Fisch. ex Sweet, Talinum reflexum Cav., Talinum reflexum f. sarmentosum (Engelm.)
 Small, Talinum roseum Dammann, Talinum sarmentosum Engelm., Talinum spathulatum A.Gray

 The genus, Talinum Adans., is the correct and accepted scientific name for the genus.
 It was named and described by Michel Adanson in Familles des Plantes in 1763.

-As of 12-18-21 when this page was last updated, Plants of the World Online by Kew lists 29 species in the Talinum genus.
+As of 12-18-21 when this page was last updated, Plants of the World Online by Kew lists 27 species in the Talinum genus.
 It is a member of the plant family Talinaceae with 2 genera.
 Those numbers could change as updates are made on POWO.